Hanshal-aether/Leet-code-solutions/README.md

 ```
 What you'll find here

-This GitHub is a collection of things I'm learning and building.
+This Repo is a collection of things I'm learning and building.

 Some repositories are structured projects, some are experiments.